 Overview: Construction Arbitration in Europe

-A review of the recent trends in construction disputes and construction arbitration shows that the construction industry in Europe is concerned with the proportionality of the dispute resolution process, and wants to ensure that the process and its outcome are in line with their expectations.
-Based on the various surveys conducted over the past few years, the key to resolving concerns on efficiency may be in the stakeholders’ willingness to adopt methods developed in other legal traditions, especially a cross-pollination between the common law and the civil law approach to construction disputes.
+This article covers the main trends in international construction arbitration in Europe, and initiatives aimed at addressing users’ concerns for more efficiency in this field.
+The covid-19 pandemic has illustrated the need for swift dispute resolution mechanisms to avoid escalation of disputes.
+Recent trends in construction disputes and construction arbitration show that the construction industry in Europe has been concerned with proportionality of the dispute resolution process for some time, and wishes to ensure that the process and its outcome are in line with its expectations.
+The key to resolving concerns on efficiency may be in stakeholders’ willingness to develop new solutions, and adopt methods developed in other legal traditions, especially a cross-pollination between the common law and civil law approach to construction disputes.

-- Adoption of methods from civil law and common law to meet the users’ desire for proportionality and predictability in construction arbitration in Europe
+- Adoption of methods from civil and common law to meet users’ desire for proportionality and predictability in construction arbitration in Europe

 Referenced in this article